rittmananalytics/snowflake_data_profiler/README.md

-# snowflake_data_profiler
+# Hex Data App Snowflake Data Profiler

-Hex data app to browse and profile the contents of schema and table(s) in a Snowflake database.
+Repo contains a [Hex data app](https://hex.tech/) to browse and profile the contents of schema and table(s) in a Snowflake database.

 ![](img/data_profiler_screenshot.png)